NADonnelly/leptinPsych/README.md

 # leptinPsych

-Scripts for analysing associations between adipokines and psychiatric outcomes in the ALSPAC cohort
+This repository contains scripts used in the analysis of the associations between adipokines and psychiatric outcomes in the ALSPAC cohort.

+# Contents